The service is based on local knowledge and an extensive experience

 In early 1998, the national ferry unit was founded at the National Board of Public Road's production unit, which assumed responsibility for the ferry locations throughout Finland in the nine different road district areas.
 The headquarters of the Ferry Division was in Turku with branch offices in Sulkava and Kempele.

-The era of the National Board of Public Roads came to an end in 2001, with the permanent split of production and administration into two separate organisations.
+The era of the National Board of Public Roads came to an end in 2001 with the permanent split of production and administration into two separate organisations.
 The Finnish Road Administration assumed responsibility of public roads and continued as the coordinator of road maintenance.
-The production department was renamed the Finnish Road Enterprise, which began to compete with other earthworks contractors over road maintenance contracts.
-Ferry services were already at this stage open to outside competition, and agreements were made as negotiated contracts.
+The production department was renamed as The Finnish Road Enterprise which began to compete with other earthworks contractors over road maintenance contracts.
+Ferry services were already at this stage open to outside competition and agreements were made as negotiated contracts.

-The Destia name was born on Valentine’s Day, 14 February 2007, when it was adopted as the marketing name for the Finnish Road Enterprise.
-Finnish Road Enterprise Ferry Owners changed its name to Destia Ferry Services.
+The Destia name was born on Valentine’s Day, February 14th 2007, when it was adopted as the marketing name for the Finnish Road Enterprise.
+Finnish Road Enterprise Ferry Owners changed it’s name to Destia Ferry Services.

 From the beginning of 2008 Destia became a wholly state-owned limited liability company, established with the purpose of continuing the work of the Finnish Road Enterprise.
 Destia Ltd. continues to operate as a service company.

-The Government made the decision in a general meeting on 15 October 2009 to divide Destia’s ferry service operations.
+In a general meeting on October 15th 2009 the Government made a decision to divide Destia’s ferry service operations.
 The legitimate decision of the state representative was approved in an extraordinary general meeting for the partial splitting of Destia Ltd so that the ferry service operations would be divided into a special state-owned company directly and entirely owned by the state.

-Destia Ltd's division took place in such a way that Suomen Lauttaliikenne Oy, Finland Färjetrafik Ab in Swedish has continued the ferry traffic operations from 1 January 2010.
-Suomen Lauttaliikenne Oy will be used for communications as well as its shorter trade name, Finferries.
+Destia Ltd's division took place in such a way that Suomen Lauttaliikenne Oy, Finlands Färjetrafik Ab in swedish, has continued the ferry traffic operations from January 1 st in 2010.
+For communications Suomen Lauttaliikenne Oy uses it´s shorter trade name Finferries.

-In the 1970s, there were approximately 110 ferry locations on the public roads.
+In the 1970s there were approximately 110 ferry locations on the public roads.
 Over the years, new ferry routes have either been created or switched to road ferries maintained by the State.
-At some places it has happened that a ferry has been moved to the new location and a bridge has been built on the old route.
-Today there are 39 ferry locations on the public roads in Finland.
+At some places a ferry has been moved to a new location and a bridge has been built instead.
+With the commuter ferries included Finferries operates on over 40 routes across Finland.